What you will learn

 - Greater Vancouver area High School students should apply to the Automotive Collision and Refinishing Foundation Certificate program.

-- See the ITA Youth Train in Trades Program website for details (http://youth.itabc.ca/programs/train/)
+- See the SkilledTradesBC Youth Train in Trades Program website for details (https://skilledtradesbc.ca/youth-train-in-trades-program).

 The following are essential requirements for student success in this program: